burzacoding/rest-server/README.md

 # How I worked on this project

-My goal was to create a good backend structure, to learn MongoDB, learn JWT and to write middlewares.
+ - My goal was to create a good backend structure, to learn MongoDB, learn JWT and to write middlewares.

- - I built this
  - I tested the endpoints with a http client (Insomnia).

 # How to navigate this project